 Politicians can count.
 When someone counts, they are exhibiting that they are capable of staying within the societal confines defined as being professional.
 For most, it feels good to talk to a politician because a politician knows what to say just to make you feel good.
 That falls within the context of being professional whether you’re a politician or a customer service representative.
 Saying things in efforts of enticement is a form of being professional.
 Women who are mentally and emotionally abusive towards men do this every single day.
 Just ask Kanye.

 I’m not joining the circus of those who have chosen to knock-on Kim K., I’m not.
 We live in a world where representation, or how you choose to comport yourself, is no longer the judging factor since the veil of private sex secrets are no longer relevant.
-However, as a woman, Kim exhibits the most outstanding “talent” that all women harbor naturally–and that is the exceptionally-exquisite manner of professional deception.
-Harvard should offer a PhD program in her honor.
+However, as a woman, Kim exhibits the most outstanding “talent” that only a few women harbor naturally–and that is the exceptionally-exquisite manner of professional deception.
+Harvard should offer a Ph.D. program in her honor.
 But in all seriousness, I’m not sitting here touting Kim as an intellectual or anything of that nature–what I’m stating is her recent adoption of the concurrent political women-roar that has enthralled the country–or, the world for that matter–and that’s the deceptive manner of creating a past that never occurred (i.e., what Cosby went through).
 In 2019, you can expect more cases in which women will be taking advantage of men who are vulnerable.
 There just aren’t that many cautionary tales left.

 There comes a time when one will just have to fess up and admit that to be professional equates to having one’s mind made up.
 I’m of the firm belief that being professional isn’t necessary for prosperity nor survival.
 Personally, I do not think that there are too many women standing on the side of false and willful accusation while working in the capacity of positions that most would deem as professional (i.e., Mary Barra), it’s just that the general public does not have the wherewithal to confront the cheek before it becomes a full-effective affront.
 There is an aspect to life that’s a lot like chess: rather than spend time trying to conjure up a grand argument, you simply move the pieces on the chessboard to where you want them to be so that you get what you want.
 That’s what Kim’s doing.